hessnt30/blockops-v2/README.md

 Handles WebSocket connections, message dispatch, and event subscriptions for real-time features.

 Go to `Console` in the side navbar to see it in action

-## Contributing

-Open issues or pull requests for improvements.

 ## License